ruben-wilson/ruben-wilson/README.md

 # Hi im Ruben Wilson 👋

-### A twenty-one-year-old junior developer with a passion for technology.
+### A junior developer with a passion for technology.
 After recenlty completing Makers Bootcamp im excitedly waiting to land my first tech role! follow me to see how my journey goes.

 - 🔭 I’m currently working on [Multi-Note](https://github.com/ruben-wilson/tasks-app)
 - 📫 How to reach me: rwilson_connell@yahoo.com